 How to recycle incandescent light bulbs

-While incandescent light bulbs can be recycled, the small amount of metal and glass that are fused together make it difficult.
+Incandescent bulbs do not need to be recycled and can be tossed into the trash, preferably wrapped for safety.
+While incandescent light bulbs can be recycled, the small amount of metal and glass that are fused makes it difficult.
 With that being said, always check out your curbside recycling program to see what they accept.
-If not, your local recycling center may be available for drop off when recycling light bulbs.
+If not, your local recycling center may be available for drop-off when recycling light bulbs.

 How to recycle CFL light bulbs

-You should absolutely recycle fluorescent bulbs, or attempt to dispose of them properly because of the toxins that are inside of them.
-The proper way of disposing light bulbs that are either fluorescent or CFLs is to take them to your hardware store like Lowes or Home Depot to ask if they take them.
+You should recycle fluorescent bulbs, or attempt to dispose of them properly because of the toxins that are inside of them.
+The proper way of disposing of light bulbs that are either fluorescent or CFLs is to take them to your hardware store like Lowes or Home Depot to ask if they take them.

 How to recycle LED light bulbs

-But, there are ways to recycle LED bulbs, and should be considered since there are a lot of parts that can be reused in them.
+But, there are ways to recycle LED bulbs and should be considered since there are a lot of parts that can be reused in them.
 If you are looking to recycle LED light bulbs, make sure to check with your local recycling program or hardware store for light bulb recycling bins.

 How to recycle halogen light bulbs